dominikh/go-tools/cmd/staticcheck/README.md

+# staticcheck

-Staticcheck is `go vet` on steroids, applying a ton of static analysis checks you might be used to from tools like ReSharper for C#.
+_staticcheck_ is `go vet` on steroids, applying a ton of static analysis checks you might be used to from tools like ReSharper for C#.

 ## Installation